 Not true.
 The Battery Council International defines Group size as solely the physical dimensions of the battery.

-(Battery Council International)definition of
+The BCI (Battery Council International)definition of Group Number is:

 To increase battery capacity you need a battery with a higher CCA or MCA, or Amp Hour rating.
 Or you need to connect several batteries of the same capacity in parallel.
 You can also increase capacity by going to true deep cycle batteries, such as golf cart batteries (normally 6 volt) or D8 batteries.
 True deep cycle batteries have more and thicker plates in them than combo batteries and tend to release energy slower and longer than combo style batteries.